Add a Fresh Air Intake to Your Wood Stove to Avoid Toxic Air

 Too often, wood burning boilers and stoves are installed without a dedicated fresh air source.
 Stoves without a source of fresh air can badly pollute your home's air with dangerous flue gases--leading to asthma or other illnesses.
 Here are several solutions.

-The most low-tech solution is the Duravent wood stove thimble, which allows fresh air to come in at the point where the woodstove or pellet stove pipe exits the wall.
+One low-tech solution is the Duravent wood stove thimble (shown), which allows fresh air to come in at the point where the woodstove or pellet stove pipe exits the wall.
 This should preheat the air to some degree and requires no additional piping.

-Another more contained way fo bring in some air to fuel the combustion in your wood stove already has a flange already installed, just wainting for a 4-inch air intake pipe.
+If you’re lucky, your wood stove already has a flange already installed, just wanting for a 4-inch air intake pipe.
 Put the vent inside the duct, near the outside wall where the air will be drawn from.